Jade Plant

 However, if you are in a high-humid area with high ratio of water present in air, keep your jade to low-humid regions such as near to heater.

-Fertilizing jade plant
+Fertilizing jade plant:

 To boost the natural strength of the soil, keep feeding it with care.
+Fertilize your jade plant once a month during the growing season (spring and summer) with a balanced, water-soluble fertilizer.

 If your jade starts dropping its leaves, it means the plant is hungry of nitrogen.
 You can use fish emulsion to provide nitrogen to money plant or use 10:20:10 ratio for Phosphorus, Nitrogen, and Potassium.

-Caring Tips for jade plannt
+Caring Tips for jade plant

 Suitable Soil |